The Fitbit Inspire Review for 2024 (Best Watch)

 What You Need to Know

-It prevents the guided breathing exercises, stops the Fitbit app giving you a cardio fitness position and strips sleep shadowing of the capability to descry different stages.
+It prevents the guided breathing exercises, stops the Fitbit app from giving you a cardio fitness position, and strips sleep shadowing of the capability to describe different stages.

-Lower explicably, Fitbit has also removed the connected GPS functionality, meaning it won’t give you run data on your wrist.
+Lower inexplicably, Fitbit has also removed the connected GPS functionality, meaning it won’t give you run data on your wrist.

 Given all the heavy lifting for this is done on your phone, there’s no specialized reason it can’t do this, so it feels a bit bloody inclined of Fitbit to drop it, but there we are.